 You might also like: Remembering Africa’s ‘Forgotten Five’

 A joint team from Princeton University, Queensland University of Technology and The Nature Conservancy in South Brisbane began recording tropical forest soundscapes in the Adelbert Mountains of Papua New Guinea in July 2015.

-After completing several multiyear recordings, they maintain that recording soundscapes is a “cheap, objective, reproducible and effective tool” to observe changes in biodiversity.
+After completing several multiyear recordings, they maintain that recording soundscapes is a “cheap, objective, reproducible and effective tool” to observe and measure changes in biodiversity.

 Their findings were published online in Conservation Biology January 2019 issue.

 Acoustic recorders, practical and inconspicuous, detect animal calls and song from several hundred meters away.
 They are able to record both at intervals or continuously – given sufficient cellular network signal and solar power to directly transmit the data to an online cloud storage.

 Compared to on-the-ground surveys, bioacoustic technology is cheap, unbiased and offers the possibility to monitor multiple taxonomic groups simultaneously – vocalising birds, mammals, insects and amphibians.

 “Recording animal sounds helps with conservation planning in tropical forests where traditional surveys are impractical”, the study finds.

 In the future, bioacoustic data can be reanalysed with improved artificial intelligence algorithms to unearth new patterns and insights.